 Edgility Consulting has always been committed to increasing the proportion of leaders of color at education organizations and schools that serve our youth in underserved communities.
-But up until about a year ago, despite having leaders of color represent two-thirds of finalists that we presented to our clients, our actual placement rate of leaders of color was stuck at 50%.
+But until about a year ago, our actual placement rate of leaders of color was stuck at 50%.
+Despite having leaders of color represent two-thirds of finalists that we presented to clients.
+Even though diversity, equity and inclusion were at the forefront of our minds, our stats did not reflect it yet.

-However, leadership is far from equitable across the nonprofit sector and even in the public education system.
-Just 10% of nonprofit leaders and board members are non-white, and although educators of color make up 18% of teachers and 20% of principals, their ranks decline to just 8% of district superintendents and 10% of state chiefs.
+However, leadership is far from equitable across the nonprofit sector.
+It is even more inequitable in the public education system.
+Just 10% of nonprofit leaders and board members are non-white.
+Although educators of color make up 18% of teachers and 20% of principals, their ranks decline to just 8% of district superintendents and 10% of state chiefs.

-We had done a lot of work to expand our networks and proactively source candidates of color, building strong, diverse pools of candidates in which 66% of final candidates were leaders of color.
+We did a lot of work to expand our networks.
+We proactively source candidates of color, building strong, diverse pools of candidates in which 66% of final candidates were leaders of color.
 However, we couldn’t manage to get the selection numbers to budge.

 So we got to work.

-We were confident that we had found viable candidates, and that we could continue to find more as diversity work advanced in other education organizations across the country; in the meantime, we set out to address the implicit biases that pervaded the system, organizations, practices, and people with which we work – including on our own team.
+We were confident that we had found viable candidates, and that we could continue to find more as diversity work advanced in other education organizations across the country.
+In the meantime, we set out to address the implicit biases that pervaded the system, organizations, practices, and people with which we work.
+This included our own team.